mhuff17861/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-A genetic algorithm which creates a maze solving robot, the process of which is displayed visually to the user.
+A genetic algorithm which creates a maze solving robot.